Beta Israel: Shabbat

-The observance of Shabbat was seen as one of the holiest day's of the week for the Beta Israel, and the sanctity of the day was very great, it is also seen as the most holiest holiday according to the community, due to it being the first of the list of sacred dates in the Book of Leviticus.
+The observance of Shabbat was seen as the holiest day of the week for the Beta Israel, and the sanctity of the day was very great, it is also seen as the holiest holiday according to the community, due to it being the first of the list of sacred dates in the Book of Leviticus.
 And among Shabbat is the only one that is included in the Ten Commandments.
-The community made preparations for Shabbat on Thursday, washing clothes, cleaned the house, grounded flour for baking dabuh (Challah).
+The community made preparations for Shabbat on Thursday, washed clothes, cleaned the house, ground flour for baking dabuh (Challah).
 On Friday afternoon, the family ceased all housework and outside work, and everyone went down to the river to wash their clothes and themselves.
 They dressed in white and returned to their villages.

 After sundown, everyone gathered in the synagogue for Shabbat services.
 The kohanim arrived at the synagogue first, before the rest of the community.
 After the Shabbat service ended, the participants returned home and recited blessings.
 Amongst the Jews, there was no defined time for Shabbat so people began Shabbat when sunset was approaching.
 Members of the community did not light fires for Shabbat as mentioned by Obadiah of Bertinoro similarly to the Karaites but it was permitted if it was left before but it would be violating the sanctity of Shabbat if it was used, thus Ethiopians ate cold food during Shabbat, however the Radbaz writes, this should not be considered a Karaite practice, since their intentions are different therefore it is not heretical.